Sampsonyu/Data_Modelling_with_Apache_Cassandra/README.md

 **2nd Song plays by User's session**

-> Query: Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
+> Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182

 Required fields: artist, song, itemInSession, firstName, lastName, userId, sessionId